KxSystems/docs-v1/docs/interfaces/pyq/index.md

 In PyQ, Python and q objects live in the same memory space and share the same data.

+Please report any issues in the [GitHub repository](https://github.com/KxSystems/pyq).

 ## Quick start

 Install `pyq`: